rsampaio/docker-heroku/README.md

 Introduction
 ------------

-The goal of the project is:
+### The goals of the project are:
-	Given an app name and release version
+	- Given an app name and release version
-	Grab the slug blob
+	- Grab the slug blob
-	Unpack
+	- Unpack
-	Map the unpacked slug to a /app inside a container Run the container with the commands of a specified process type
+	- Map the unpacked slug to a /app inside a container
+	- Run the container with the commands of a specified process type

 Summary
 -------